cm-tle-pred/cm-tle-pred.github.io/index.md

 ----

 # Supervised Learning
-> * Briefly describe the workflow of your source code, the learning methods you used, and the feature representations you chose.
-> * How did you tune parameters?
-> * What challenges did you encounter and how did you solve them?

-*We plan to start with a Linear Regression and a simple NN with a single layer using a sample of the dataset as baseline models before moving on to a deep neural network (DNN).
-Our data will consist of a normalized set of TLE variables with a target epoch as our input variables and the normalized TLE variables at the target epoch as the output variables.
-To account for natural effects that impact orbital mechanics, we will combine additional datasets on climate change, global temperature, solar cycles, and solar sunspots to improve accuracy.*

-## Workflow, Learning Methods and Feature Tuning [NICK]
+## Workflow, Learning Methods and Feature Tuning

 For the supervised section of the [machine learning pipeline](#b-machine-learning-pipeline), pytorch was the library selected for building and training a model.
 At first, a simple fully-connected network consisting of only one hidden layer was created and trained.
-Deeper networks with a varying number of hidden layers and widths were created, utilizing the ReLU activation function and dropout.
-More advanced models were employed next including a regression version of a ResNet28 model based on a paper by [Chen D. et al, 2020 "Deep Residual Learning for Nonlinear Regression"](https://www.mdpi.com/1099-4300/22/2/193).
-A Bilinear model was also created with the focus of correcting for the difference between the output feature and the input feature of the same name.
+Deeper networks with a varying number of hidden layers and widths were then created, utilizing the ReLU activation function and dropout.
+More advanced models were employed next including a regression version of a ResNet28 model based on the paper by [Chen D. et al, 2020 "Deep Residual Learning for Nonlinear Regression"](https://www.mdpi.com/1099-4300/22/2/193) and a Bilinear model was also created with the focus of correcting for the difference between the output feature and the input feature of the same name.
+See [Appendix H. Neighboring Pair Model](#h-neighboring-pair-model) for more details on the bilinear model.

 To get a feel for how a model would train and could be evaluated, the simple fully-connected neural network with only one hidden layer was trained and hyperparameters were tuned.
 Due to the size of the training set, a subset of the training set was also used.
 During this investigation, changes to data filtering were made to eliminate the training on bad data.
 See [Appendix C. Simple Neural Network Investigation](#c-simple-neural-network-investigation) for further details.

-In later models, SGD and AdamW optimizers were experimented with.
+In later models, Adam and AdamW optimizers were experimented with.
 AdamW resulted in faster learning so was generally preferred.
-Understanding the AdamW doesn't generalize as well as SGD, we relied on our volume of data and utilizing dropout for generalizing and never ran into issues with overfitting.
+Understanding the AdamW doesn't generalize as well as SGD, the volume of the data and utilizing dropout ensured there were no issues with overfitting.
 At this stage, the models were starting to show some progress in capturing the shape of the data.
 See [Appendix D. Models Learning Data Shape](#d-models-learning-data-shape).
 To see how performance could be further improved, separate models were trained for each output feature.
-This resulted in better capture of data shape.
+This resulted in reduced loss and thus better capture of data shape.

 During training, the loss values were monitored and corrections were made to the learning rate to prevent overfitting and decrease model training times.
-This required the saving of models and evaluating at each epoch and then restoring models to previous versions when training went awry.
+This required the automaic saving of models and evaluating at each epoch and then restoring models to previous versions when training went awry.

-## Random Pair Model [NICK]
+## Random Pair Model

-### XY Generation (why random pairs)

-To see if a general model could be created that would be able to predict a TLE in any timeframe between 1990 and 2021, a random approach was applied to the creation of XY pairs of TLEs for a given satellite.
-This was accomplished by randomizing the TLEs for a given satellite and alternating between label and output (X and Y).
-The end result was a set of XY pairs the same length as the original dataset.
+The ideal model would accept a TLE for a satellite with any target `EPOCH` and predict the new TLE values and consistently produce a propagated result that represented a more accurate representation of the satellite's true postion and velocity.
+Therefore, for a given satellite in a dataset, their TLEs were random paired together.
+This resulted in the differences between the reference and target epochs to form a unimodal symmetric distribution centering near zero.

-### Describe the models (ResNet + predicting absolute)
+### Preparing the Dataset

-Blah
+To generate the dataset, a method was created to generate index pairs where the first of the pair represented the index of the reference TLE and the second the index of the target TLE.
+The method collected all the TLE indexes of a given satellite into a randomly sorted array and then iterated over the array such that the current array position and the next position formed a random pair.
+When reaching the end of the array, the last entry and the first entry formed the random pair.
+After creating the index pairs, multiprocessing was used to build the input/output split dataset using the index pairs as a map.

+### The Model

+The residual neural network was created by defining two different types of blocks.
+Each block type consisted of three dense layers and a shortcut.
+The first block type contained a dense layer for a shortcut which the second type use an identity layer for its shortcut.
+A dense block followed by two identity blocks created a stack.
+Three stacks were then used followed by one dense layer.
+See [Appendix I. Random Pair Model](#i-random-pair-model) for a diagram and layer details.

 ## Neighboring Pair Model